 These modern-day examples demonstrate the reputational damage that can be caused by customers or the third parties that an organization engaged to provide goods or services to customers, and highlights the need to screen these parties before further interaction.

 Despite the significance of these processes, KYC at financial institutions is an inefficient, time-consuming and labor-intensive manual processes.
 Moreover, it’s been prone to duplication of effort as well as a risk of error.
 Information gathering and processing are the two factors which took over 80 percent of the effort for KYC while only 20 percent effort requires in assessing and monitoring information for critical insights.
 This leads to a tiresome process, repetitive questioning and long processing times that causes frustrating experience for consumers.

 As the convergence of operational, regulatory, cost and customer experience challenges, it is clear that a change in KYC is needed.
-Technology may be an answer – but is blockchain development the right solution?
+Technology may be an answer – but is Blockchain Application Development Services the right solution?

 Benefits of a blockchain KYC utility

 Blockchain ensures a streamlined way for financial institutions to gain swift and secure access to clean and up-to-date customer data due to its immutability and transparency features.
 This boost of greater operational efficiency increased trust between institutions and reduction of labor-intensive data gathering, processing time and costs.

 The evolving technology provides a single source of customer data for better understanding and visibility of customer activity across institutions.
 With blockchain-enabled KYC utility, a customer also experiences reduced onboarding wait times and escape such repetitive questioning for information validation.